yohasebe/paradocs/README.md

 **Sentence**

 Sentences are separated by a single line break (`↩`).
 In a paragraph, they are treated as adjacent elements, each of which are highlighted one after the other.
+The automatic sentence-segmentation feature allows you to automatically split the text into sentences according to the language used (English, Japanese, etc.).
+To perform automatic sentence-segmentation, prefix the text with `!!` at the beginning of the text.

 **Paragraph**